maxspevack/fishwrap/docs/blog/05_release_engineering.md

 ## Stabilizing the Press: A Case Study in Release Engineering

 **Date:** December 13, 2025
-**Author:** Max Spevack

-*"Fixing forward is for startups.
-Release Engineering is for professionals."* — The Mean Principal Engineer

 Today, we faced a crisis.
 Fishwrap, the engine powering the Daily Clamour, had become unstable.
 We were deploying "v1.2.x" tags rapidly, trying to hotfix a build issue caused by a Python 3.14 incompatibility.
 We were editing Makefiles in production.
 We were tired.